Protective Property Trusts

 How does the trust work?

-When you set up the trust, you decide the rules about how it is managed.
-You will need to transfer the legal title of the property into the names of your chosen Trustees.
-You will be the Life Tenant of the trust and the terms of the trust give you a life interest as detailed above.
+When you set up the trust, you decided on the rules about how it is managed.
+You transferred the legal title of the property into the names of your chosen Trustees.
+You are the Life Tenant of the trust and the terms of the trust give you a life interest as detailed above.

 The Trustees are able to sell the property and purchase an alternative property for you to live in if you wish and any subsequent property will also be held by the Trustees subject to the terms of the trust.